-Don’t let the ruins steal the limelight though, Palenque has other things to offer.
-The city is a great jumping-off point for day trips and a nice stop on your way to other destinations, such as San Cristobal.
+But don’t let the ruins steal the limelight.
+Palenque has plenty of other things to offer.
+The town is a great jumping-off point for day trips and a nice stop on your way to other destinations, such as San Cristobal.

-How many days to spend in Palenque?
+How many days should you spend in Palenque?

 An ideal itinerary for your time in Palenque is spending one day visiting the ruins and the other day visiting the waterfalls.
 Staying two nights should be enough for these activities, before continuing your journey to San Cristobal or to Bacalar on the Yucatan peninsula.

 Where to stay in Palenque

 Palenque is a reasonably small and condensed city, with just two options on where to stay — in Palenque town or close to the ruins, more in the jungle.

 Location #1: Palenque Town — close to the bus station and restaurants

 If you’re looking for convenience, then we recommend staying within the actual town of Palenque, rather than further out into the jungle.
 If you’re arriving or leaving by bus, you’ll be closer to the ADO bus station, saving time and money on taxis.

 Even though staying further out into the jungle may put you closer to Palenque ruins, it’s still easy to get to the ruins from the town.
 There’s a colectivo that can pick you up from the ADO bus station for just 25 MXN ($1.40) and bring you there in only 20 minutes.

 The added bonus of staying in this area is that there are plenty of restaurants and quaint cafes within walking distance of most accommodations.